ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Multiple Issuers can make the same Statement about a single Artifact, affirming multiple Issuers agree.

-At least one identifier representing one credential MUST be included in the protected header of the COSE Envelope, as one of `x5t`, `x5chain` or `kid`.
+At least one identifier representing one credential MUST be included in the protected header of the COSE Envelope.

+For example, when x.509 is utilized, either `x5t`, `x5chain` or `kid` must be included in the protected header.
 Additionally, `x5chain` that corresponds to either `x5t` or `kid` identifying the leaf certificate in the included certification path MAY be included in the unprotected header of the COSE Envelope.

 - When using x.509 certificates, support for either `x5t` or `x5chain` in the protected header is REQUIRED to implement.